 Note: Past performance is not indicative of future results.
-AUM and Net Returns are as of June 30, 2023 unless otherwise noted.
+AUM and net returns are as of September 30, 2023 unless otherwise noted.
 The above table includes fund performance metrics for significant funds which includes commingled funds that contributed at least 1% of total management fees or comprised 1% or more of Ares' total FPAUM for the past two consecutive quarters.
-Please see significant fund performance endnotes at the end of this presentation for additional information.
+Please refer to significant fund performance endnotes at the end of this presentation for additional information.
 Return information presented may not reflect actual returns earned by investors in the applicable fund.
 ARCC is a publicly traded vehicle.